EduardoMeloC/Raycast-Rendering/README.md

 ### Notes:
   * This is a very basic implementation, with no textured walls and no camera shearing.
   * There is probably some unused code from the project template I created as I followed BYTEPATH's tutorial.
-  * This was one of my first LÖVE-2D/Lua projects